Cyb3rR3ap3r/cyb3rr3ap3r.github.io/posts/ctf/cyberseclabs/shock.md

 ![image](https://user-images.githubusercontent.com/50459517/102673108-686f8a80-4158-11eb-94d1-7fb4b2343874.png)

 And that's it!
-This was a fun little box that shows a pretty straight forward vulnerability in ShellShock as well as a common mis-configuration seen with allow low level users to run certain programs/files as elevated users.
+This was a fun little box that shows a pretty straight forward vulnerability in ShellShock as well as a common mis-configuration seen that can allow low level users to run certain programs/files as elevated users.